 Alexander comes in from ancient Macedonia (a place which has little geographic similarity to modern Macedonia, irrespective of what their tourist board likes to pretend) and means "Defender of the People" (it can also mean "One who assists" which in my present job is probably quite appropriate).

 So my full name could mean "Defender of the valley (people)" which is cool, though totally coincidental - parents seldom take such things into account when choosing names, at least not back when I was born anyway.
 Alexander is an old family name, and mum says she chose Glenn simply because she liked it.
+From the smile on her face when she told me that, I guess she still does.

 In my several years working in China, I also picked up a number of other names (please excuse - and correct if you know - my pinyin: I think I have forgotten more Chinese than I ever learned, if that is at all possible!):